Higher mass limits

 Vehicle combinations operating at higher mass limits (HML) must be accredited under the National Heavy Vehicle Accreditation Scheme (NHVAS) mass management module, if a vehicle in the combination or trailer is fitted with a tri-axle group.

-The Gazette Notice for Higher Mass Limits enables the following vehicles fitted with road-friendly suspension to operate in the HML scheme:
+The transitioned notice for Higher Mass Limits for Vehicles fitted with Road Friendly Suspension enables the following vehicles fitted with road-friendly suspension to operate in the HML scheme:

 - rigid trucks fitted with a tandem drive axle group and operated without a trailer